About Me

 "There is only a constantly being born again . . . . . a constant going from darkness into light."

 Exactly a year before his birth, [Van Gogh's] mother, Cornelia, gave birth to an infant, also named Vincent, who was stillborn, or dead upon birth.
 His grieving parents buried the child and set up a tombstone to mark the grave.
-As a result, Vincent Van Gogh grew up near the haunting sight of a grave with his own name upon it.
+As a result, Vincent Van Gogh grew up near the haunting sight of a grave with his own name and birthday on it.

 Take a look at this Self-Portrait with Sunflower by Anthony Van Dyck, the other great redheaded Dutch painter.
 Any other major painter who featured sunflowers so importantly as him and Van Gogh?
 (Here for Van Gogh sunflowers.)
 Not that I know of.
 I guess the sunflower appealed to Aries, the first fire sign, as a down-to-earth blossoming of the solar fire, as a benign representation of the fiercely assertive individuation principle.